koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 # Conclusion

 Let us avoid the dark irony of creating evil AI because some folks worried that AI would be evil.
-If self-fulfilling misalignment has a strong effect, then we should intervene ASAP.
+If self-fulfilling misalignment has a strong effect, then we should act.
 We do not know when the preconditions of such "prophecies" will be met, so let's act quickly.

 > [!thanks]
 > Thanks to Peter Barnett, Aryan Bhatt, Arthur Conmy, Xerxes Dotiwalla, Anca Dragan, David Elson, Noah Goodman, Erik Jenner, Zachary Kenton, Neel Nanda, Flavien Prost, Rohin Shah, Lisa Thiergart, and others for discussion on this post.